- MAKING ELECTIONS

 - Within 90 days of joining the RBS group (choices effective one month later).

 - All year round by checking out the options available through RBSelect Anytime.
 You can change your retirement saving contributions / make additional pension contributions any month of the year now.

-- During the Benefits Election Window in September (effective from 1 October).
+- During the Annual Election Window in September (effective from 1 October).

 - If you have a Qualifying Lifestyle Event (effective one month later).

-During the Benefits Election Window you will be able to review and amend all other benefits.
+During the Annual Election Window you will be able to review and amend all other benefits.

 - I have a new joiner to my department, how do they make their RBSelect elections?

-New employees have 3 months from the date of joining RBS to elect benefits from the selection available to new joiners (indicated by the ‘N’ symbol).
+New employees have 3 months from the date of joining RBS to elect benefits from the selection available to new joiners (indicated by the ‘handshake’ symbol).
 After this three month period they will have the same opportunities as other employees.
-There are also a number of benefits that everyone can elect whenever they want under RBSelect Anytime (indicated by the ‘A’ symbol).
+There are also a number of benefits that everyone can elect whenever they want under RBSelect Anytime (indicated by the ‘clock’ symbol).